Is Going to College Still a Part of the American Dream or Now a Nightmare?

 then start high school at 14 and graduate at 18.

-Here is where you used to have a choice of either going to college for another 4 years to get your masters, bachelor’s or associate’s degree, or going to a trade or vocational training school to get certified in the field of your choice for much less time and money.
+Here is where you used to have a choice of either going to college for another 4 years to get your associate’s, bachelor’s, or masters degree or going to a trade or vocational training school to get certified in the field of your choice for much less time and money.

-So, you decide to go for it and get a student loan to go to college.
+So, you decide to go for it and get a student loan for college.

 But, by the time you get your masters, your loan accrued to over $200.000.